-An Irish immigrant, storyteller at heart and a bit of a wanderer, I hold a firm belief that every place is a thin place – where the veil between heaven and earth are stretched taut, where two worlds meet, where spirit touches matter.
+An Irish immigrant, a storyteller at heart and a bit of a wanderer, I hold a firm belief that every place is a thin place – where the veil between heaven and earth are stretched taut, where two worlds meet, where spirit touches matter.
 A place where the invisible is not necessarily unseen.

-Clearly it has nothing to do with place.
+Clearly, it has nothing to do with place.

-It’s more a matter of recognizing and embracing the fact that a loving God is everywhere present in this beautiful, but broken, world.
+It’s more a matter of recognizing and embracing the fact that a loving God is everywhere present in this beautiful, but broken world.
 It’s a matter of seeing and yes, it’s a mystery.

 I count myself privileged to work with many gifted friends here and in Africa through our non-profit arts and compassion organization, Ancient Path.
 Some of my greatest fulfillment has come from seeing artists bring beauty to barren places, uncovering the God-given creative potential of the people who live there.